Kimberley Process: Transparency and Responsible Practices in Diamond Trade

 How Does the Kimberley Process Work?

-The Kimberley Process operates on a unique certification system that tracks and certifies each diamond’s journey from the mine to the market.
-It involves a four-step process that involves:
+The Kimberley Process operates through a certification system that tracks each diamond from mine to market.
+In general, it follows four main steps:

-Peer review and compliance: Participant countries undergo regular peer reviews to assess their adherence to the Kimberley Process guidelines.
-These reviews aim to identify any weaknesses in the system and encourage continuous improvement.
+Peer review and compliance: Countries undergo regular peer reviews to evaluate compliance.
+These assessments identify weaknesses and encourage continuous improvement.

 KPCS – The Kimberley Process Certification Scheme

-Establish a National Control System: Each participating country must establish a national office to oversee the diamond trade and ensure compliance with the Kimberley Process guidelines.
+Establish a National Control System: Each country sets up a national authority to oversee diamond trade compliance.

 The Impact of the Kimberley Process

-Since its inception, the Kimberley Process has significantly transformed the diamond trade.
-By promoting transparency and responsible practices, it has:
+Since its inception, the Kimberley Process has transformed the diamond trade.
+By promoting responsible practices, it has achieved several key outcomes:

-Reduced the trade of conflict diamonds: The process has successfully reduced the flow of conflict diamonds into the market, effectively choking the funding sources for armed conflicts and rebel groups.
+Reduced trade in conflict diamonds: The initiative significantly decreased the flow of conflict diamonds.
+Consequently, it limited funding for armed groups.

 Traceability: A Cornerstone of the Kimberley Process